jeremytammik/tbc/a/1860_ci_graphql.md

 My surname Tammik means 'oak grove'.
 It exists as a German surname as well, Eichenhain, and is also quite common in Sweden, as Eklund.

-So the TammTree makes perfect sense in another dimension as well.
+So, the TammTree makes perfect sense in another dimension as well.